abinit/abinit/doc/tutorial/eph4zpr.md

 ## How to extract useful info from the output files

-As this is the first Abinit tutorial that uses precomputed output files, we believe it is worth explaining how to use *ncdump*, *abitk* and AbiPy to extract useful information concerning the previous calculations before moving to the EPH part.
+Since this is the first tutorial that uses precomputed output files, we believe it is worth explaining how to use the command line utilities *ncdump*, *abitk* and AbiPy to extract useful information from file before moving to the EPH part.

 Most of the netcdf files store the ABINIT input file in the **input_string** netcdf variable.
 To print the value of this variable inside the terminal, use the *ncdump* utility and the syntax: